-2. How ambitious is your institution/veterinary school plan to reduce its own carbon footprint?
-5 The institution/veterinary school has a written and approved plan to achieve carbon neutrality by 2030 3 The institution/veterinary school has a written and approved plan to achieve carbon neutrality by 2040 1 The institution/veterinary school has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate 0 The institution/veterinary school does not meet any of the requirements listed above institution are creating a roadmap to completing this plan, which includes hiring consultants, feasibility studies, energy audits, and financial planning.
+The University of Guelph no longer has full time staff at the Sustainability Office.
+The OVC has started a Green Team, of which staff and students work in tandem on sustainability projects specific to the College, which includes an OVC-specific emissions audit.
+1 5.2.
+How ambitious is your institution's plan to reduce its own carbon footprint?
+The institution has a written and approved plan to achieve carbon neutrality by 2030 (5 points) The institution has a written and approved plan to achieve carbon neutrality by 2040 (3 points) The institution has a stated goal of carbon neutrality by 2040 but has not created a plan to reach that goal or the plan is inadequate (1 point) The institution does not meet any of the requirements listed above (0 points) Score Assigned: